 Douglas F Esamann State President – Indiana

-Doug Esamann is president of Duke Energy’s Indiana operations, the state's largest electric utility, serving approximately 790,000 customers in 69 of Indiana's 92 counties.
+Doug Esamann is president of Duke Energy's Indiana operations, the state's largest electric utility, serving approximately 810,000 customers in 69 of Indiana's 92 counties.
 He is responsible for Duke Energy's regulatory, governmental relations, economic development and community affairs work in Indiana.
 Esamann has served as president since November 2010.

 Previously, Esamann served as senior vice president of corporate strategy for Duke Energy, a position he held since July 2009.
 In that role, he led the company's strategy development and business planning efforts, including load forecasting and market fundamentals.
 Prior to that, he was senior vice president of strategy and planning, with additional responsibilities for integrated resource planning, environmental compliance planning, transactional support, customer market analytics, load research and renewable energy compliance.

 Immediately following the merger between Duke Energy and Cinergy in April 2006, Esamann served as group vice president of strategy and planning for Duke Energy's U.S. Franchised Electric and Gas organization.

 Prior to the merger, he served as senior vice president of energy portfolio strategy and management for Cinergy's commercial business unit.
 He was responsible for fuel management, environmental risk management, generation dispatch, power purchases and sales, portfolio analytics, load forecasting, generation asset planning, demand-side management planning and environmental compliance planning.